Jorenar/blog/_posts/2020-11-03-best-et-worst-of-c.md

 I will repeat the link with proper title:
 [The C Preprocessor in Javascript?](https://www.nongnu.org/espresso/js-cpp.html) -
-I really recommend reading this short text, as I think it's enought to understand why having a standarized, portable preprocessor is a good thing in C.
+I really recommend reading this short text, as I think it's enough to understand why having a standardized, portable preprocessor is a good thing in C.

 # _Program in C_ song